dcouch440/pizza-parlor/README.md

 Test: 'It will add white cheddar to the total price until 3 total items are added.
 Cost 3'
 Expect: menu.setParmigiano().toEqual({totalCost: 9})

-// Describe: Sizes()
+Describe: Menu.prototype.setBrie()
-// Test: 'It will create an object to hold all the pizza sizes'
+Test: 'It will add white cheddar to the total price until 3 total items are added.
+Cost 2'
-// Expect: Sizes().toEqual({large: 5, medium: 4, small: 3})
+Expect: menu.setParmigiano().toEqual({totalCost: 6})

 ```